Home » Blog Posts » How to Travel with Carry on Only: Packing Tips and Tricks to Avoid Extra Fees!

-Two Passports One Planet posts are written from our travels & personal experiences.
-When you make a booking using a link on our site, we may receive a small commission, at no cost to you.
-Please read our Privacy Policy and Disclaimer for more information.
+Our articles reflect our personal experiences in featured destinations.
+When you book using a link on our site, we may receive a small commission at no cost to you.
+Read our Privacy Policy and Disclaimer for more information.

 Tips to Get Around Airline Luggage Rules

-We quickly book the flight online before the fare goes up but upon proceeding to โ€˜Add Your Bagsโ€™ to the reservation, we face the dreaded baggage charges.
 Suddenly, the cost of taking checked luggage is now more expensive than the seat itself!
-Even hand luggage fees often apply.
 Does this sound familiar?

 Many airlines have a free bag allowance (or reduced costs) if you travel with 10kg/22lbs on board as cabin or hand baggage.
-In other words – a โ€˜10kg allowance and no feesโ€˜ policy.
+In other words – a ‘10kg allowance and no fees‘ policy.

-Jet2 and British Airways are particularly generous with the option of also bringing a small bag onboard as hand luggage as long as it fits under your seat.
+British Airways are particularly generous with the option of also bringing a small bag onboard as hand luggage as long as it fits under your seat.
 Just select their BASIC fare when you book the flight and there is nothing else to pay.

-In Europe, Ryanair offer low cost fares but only one small bag (40x20x25cm) is allowed on their BASIC LIGHT fare.
 This is very limiting but rather than opt for the full checked case or REGULAR fare at this stage, continue with the BASIC and add your baggage in at the next steps.
-It is generally cheaper to do this but you get the same allowance of a cabin bag (55x40x20cm) and the small bag and Priority Boarding for around $25 each way.

-To make sure, your baggage fits with airline dimensions, measure carefully.
+To make sure your baggage fits with airline dimensions, measure carefully.
 We love the Cabin Max Metz BackPack .
 Take a look to see if it works for you.

 Black bag with zipper that can be taken on as hand luggage to an aircraft.
 Photo is part of a featured 10kg allowance and no fees blog post.